adipandas/adipandas.github.io/_posts/2021-03-04-fixed-point-high-dim.md

 ## Fixed points of Multi-dimensional system

-My [previous post](https://adipandas.github.io/posts/2020/02/stable-unstable-fixed-point/) only explained the definition of fixed point and provided an example with a scalar-valued dynamical system.
-Now, lets discuss a case of multi-dimensional ODE.
+My [previous post](https://adipandas.github.io/posts/2020/02/stable-unstable-fixed-point/) explained the definition of fixed point of dynamical system with an example of a scalar-valued dynamical system.

-We will start with the system given by equation $\eqref{eq:3}$:
+Now, focusing on the multi-dimensional ODE $\eqref{eq:3}$:

 $$